carpentries/workshop-template/README.md

 3. Edit `_config.yml` to customize certain site-wide variables, such as: `carpentry` (to tell your participants the lesson program for your workshop), `curriculum` and `flavor` for the curriculum taught in your workshop, and `title` (overall title for all pages).
-    This file also contains links to the lessons in GitHub.
+    This file also contains links to the lessons on GitHub.

 If you are already familiar with Git, you can clone the lesson and workshop repositories, and edit these files.
 Then push your changes back to the